kghadtan/Personal-Portfolio/README.md

 ## How to View

-You can view the live website by opening the `index.html` file in your browser or by visiting the GitHub Pages link (if enabled).
+You can view the live website by opening the `index.html` file in your browser

 ## Screenshot